You’ve seen the lists. Things like: 37 things to buy now, 77 things that will disappear, and so on.

 Of course, you don’t have to stockpile .22 ammo if you’d rather have something else.
 But .22 is widely available and less expensive than many other calibers.

-You can also use it in a shotgun with a Dina adapter.
+You can also use it in a shotgun with a Dina adapter, which you can read about here.

 Because the lowly .22 is considered a pipsqueak round, it’s likely nobody would perceive you as a threat.